-Picnicking: The picnic area has shaded picnic tables, water and a modern restroom.
+Picnicking: The picnic area has shaded picnic tables and a modern restroom.
 A picnic pavilion that seats 60 people is accessible to people with disabilities.
 The pavilion can be reserved up to 11 months in advance for a fee.
 If unreserved it is free on a first-come, first-served basis.

 Hunting: About 100 acres are open to hunting, trapping and the training of dogs during established seasons.
 Common game species are deer, bear and turkey.
 Hunting is not permitted from the bridge.
 Adjacent State Game Land 62 is open to hunting and general recreation.

 Hunting woodchucks, also known as groundhogs, is prohibited.
 Dog training is only permitted from the day following Labor Day through March 31 in designated hunting areas.
 The Department of Conservation and Natural Resources and the Pennsylvania Game Commission rules and regulations apply.
 Contact the park office for ADA accessible hunting information.